comp129/comp55/docs/labs/6-Lists.md

 }
 ```

-In COMP 55, autoboxing can be useful as it simplifies working with collections like ArrayLists.
+In COMP 55, autoboxing can be useful since it allows us to use lists to store `int`s instead
+of having to manage `int`s in primitive arrays, *like we did in COMP 51 and 53*.
 It enhances code readability and efficiency in tasks such as managing GUI components.
-For example,
-instead of manually converting primitive values into objects,
-autoboxing allows these values to be directly stored and updated in an ArrayList,
-streamlining the process.

 For a more in-depth understanding of autoboxing and unboxing in Java, refer to this comprehensive guide:
 [Autoboxing and Unboxing](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html).